Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 Display text fields allow the form designer to display a line of fixed text to the form filler.
 This text is not editable by the filler themselves.
 The `Text to display` property is used to enter the text.

-Display text fields not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.
+Display text fields do not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.

 ### Display value fields

 Display value fields allow the form designer to display a value previously entered in the form.
 The `variables` property is used to select a [form variable](#form-variables) to display.

-Display value fields not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.
+Display value fields do not have the `Read-only`, `Placeholder` and `Required?` fields, nor do they have an advanced properties tab.

 ### Dropdown fields

 Dropdown fields allow the form designer to define a set of options a form filler must choose from a list.
 This list can be a manually entered set of options or it can read from a REST service.

 The advanced properties for a manual dropdown field allow for a set of options to be entered with a `name` and `id` for each option set.
-Selecting the radio next to an option will set it as the `empty value`.
+Selecting the radio button next to an option will set it as the `empty value`.
 An empty value` is taken to mean the field is empty if this option is selected when the form is filled in.

 The advanced properties for a REST dropdown field are: